Common Causes of Jawbone Loss

 - Infection (“Osteomyelitis”): A bacterial infection in the jawbone (and marrow) leads to inflammation, a reduction of blood supply and, possibly, the loss of bone.

 Jawbone loss is probably more common than you think.
-Luckily, if you have experienced deterioration yourself, Dr. O'Shell, Dr. Vuu, Dr. Dauterive, Dr. Quirk and Dr. Garza can give you full functionality back with bone grafting, right here in our office.
-Please give us a call at Houston Office Phone Number (713) 784-4200 for more information.
+If you have experienced deterioration yourself, our expert oral surgeons can give you full functionality back with bone grafting, right here in our office.
+Please contact our office for more information and to schedule your consultation.